Excused vs unexcused absences from work and how to handle them

 FMLA misuse

-Suppose an employee requests time off as part of FMLA when they are really absent for another reason.
+Suppose an employee requests time off as part of FMLA when absent for another reason.
 Such as a concert, a common cold unrelated to their FMLA case, or a hangover.
-In that case, this constitutes FMLA misuse and employers can consider it an unexcused absence.
+In that case, this constitutes FMLA misuse, and employers can consider it an unexcused absence.

 Does sick leave count as an unexcused absence?

-Employees typically cannot request and receive approval for sick days in advance but employers generally do consider sick leave as an approved absence.
+Employees cannot typically request and receive approval for sick days in advance, but employers generally consider sick leave an approved absence.
 However, employees can sometimes misuse sick leave.

 Employers typically intend sick leave for genuine illness or health-related needs, not for hangovers or social fatigue.
 However, employees may misuse sick leave for these reasons.
 Frequent absences on Mondays, Fridays, or the day after a holiday can indicate such misuse.